Skip to Content

 Proper Watering Techniques

-You’ll master proper watering techniques by learning to check soil moisture accurately and understanding drainage requirements.
+You’ll master proper watering techniques by checking soil moisture regularly and understanding your tree’s specific drainage needs.

 Soil Moisture Checking Methods